UEFA Career Forum opens pathways for female coaches in Germany

 "When you're new to a job, no matter where, you have to prove yourself," she said, reflecting on her first moments in the Union Berlin dressing room.
 "It was important that I got into action quickly and was able to lead the first training session on the pitch."

-The Forum was the latest event in the evolution of UEFA's Coach Development Programme for Women, which since 2016 has offered promising female coaches the perfect opportunity to enhance their skills and experience with a view to pursuing a career in football.
+The forum was the latest event in the evolution of UEFA's Coach Development Programme for Women, which since 2016 has offered promising female coaches the perfect opportunity to enhance their skills and experience with a view to pursuing a career in football.

-The programme does this by providing scholarships and funding to study on UEFA's world-renowned coaching courses (Pro, A, B, C, youth, goalkeeper and futsal), which are delivered via our member national associations across Europe – with Eta one of the 2,000 women who have previously benefited.
+The programme does this by providing scholarships and funding to study on UEFA's world-renowned coaching courses (Pro, A, B, C, youth, goalkeeper and futsal), which are delivered via our member national associations across Europe – with Eta one of the 2,000 women to have previously benefited.